natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :align: center

 Gray hat hackers are there between white and black hackers.
 Black hat and white hat hacking tactics are combined by gray hat hackers.
-Gray hat hackers frequently scan systems for vulnerabilities without the owner's knowledge or consent.
-If problems are discovered in hardware and sofrware, they notify the owner and may occasionally demand a modest fee to have the issue resolved, but not by force.
-Usually bugs and exploits also get leaked into public spaces by this type of hacker, thing such as smartphone jailbreaking and game console exploits are common with these hackers.
+Gray hat hackers, frequently, scan systems for vulnerabilities without the owner's knowledge or consent.
+If problems are discovered in hardware and sofrware, they notify the owner and may, occasionally, demand a modest fee to have the issue resolved, but not by force.
+Usually, bugs and exploits also get leaked into public spaces by this type of hacker, thing, such as smartphone jailbreaking and game console exploits are common with these hackers.

 **Black Hat Hacker (The Ugly)**